PokemonGoMap/RocketMap/docs/extras/commandline.md

                             POGOMAP_ON_DEMAND_TIMEOUT]
       --disable-blacklist   Disable the global anti-scraper IP blacklist. [env
                             var: POGOMAP_DISABLE_BLACKLIST]
+      -tp TRUSTED_PROXIES, --trusted-proxies TRUSTED_PROXIES
+                            Enables the use of X-FORWARDED-FOR headers to identify the IP of clients connecting through these trusted proxies. [env var: POGOMAP_TRUSTED_PROXIES]
       -v [filename.log], --verbose [filename.log]
                             Show debug messages from RocketMap and pgoapi.
                             Optionally specify file to log to. [env var: